AKloc/BookNotes/Speed Reading.md

 - IN GENERAL: It's all in the eyes and using more out of your peripheral vision.
 	- Make sure you're not "reading aloud" in your head.
 It slows you down.
 	- STRATEGY 1: Focus on spaces instead of individual words.
 	- STRATEGY 2: Focus on chunks 6-7 words apart.
-This seems t
+This seems to work well for me.
+For each line, start at

 **What can I do with this?**
 - I'm adding a field for "Purpose of reading" in my template notes.